TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 with hyperparameters a and b 𝒢(*a*<sub>0</sub>, *b*<sub>0</sub>), thus use *λ* ∼ 𝒢(*a*<sub>0</sub>, *b*<sub>0</sub>)

-1. Load the data “children.RData” running the command below.
+a.
+Load the data “children.RData” running the command below.

 ``` r
 load("children.RData")